Leonardo-Notargiacomo/SkyVoyage/analysis/UseCases.md

 **Exception**:
 - 3a.
 Missing details: If not all fields of the first passenger are filled out, the system gives a message of a field missing data.
 - 3b.
 Missing details: If the first name and/or the last name of any passenger that is not the first one is/are not filled out, the system gives a message of a field missing data.

+---

+# Use Case: Manage Discounts

+**Actor**: Sales Manager

+**Description**:
+The actor manages early bird and last-minute discount offers.

+**Precondition**:
+Sales Manager is logged into the system.

+**Scenario**:
+1. Actor navigates to the sales manager section.
+2. System displays the discount management interface showing current discount settings.
+3. Actor selects the type of discount to configure (early bird or last-minute).
+4. System displays the configuration form for the selected discount type:
+5. Actor enters the discount parameters.
+6. System validates the entered information.
+7. Actor submits the new discounts.
+8. System updates the discount settings and applies them to future bookings.

+**Result**:
+Sales Manager successfully changes discount offers that will be automatically applied to eligible bookings.

+**Exception**:
+- 5a.
+If the entered discount percentage is invalid (e.g., negative or over 100%), the system displays an error message and prompts the actor to enter a valid percentage.
+- 5b.
+If the entered time parameters are invalid (e.g., negative days or exceeding limits), the system displays an error message.
+- 8a.
+If the system encounters an unexpected error, it displays an error message.

+**Extensions**:

+- N/A